 4. Boosts creativity & critical thinking.

 It goes without saying that art and creativity go hand in hand.
-Every human being has creativity but we tend to forget this as we get older and only engage in things we are good at.
+Every human being is innately creative but we tend to forget this as we get older as we only engage in things we are good at.
 The fear of failure limits growth and causes anxiety because we are so driven to perform well.
 When engaging in art therapy the goal is not to be perfect.
-We aren’t creating art you would frame.
-We are creating for the sake of creating, letting go of the final product.
+The aim is not in creating art you would frame in your living room.
+The aim is in letting our emotions and feelings guide us, giving space to feel and process difficult or painful things.
+It’s more about the experience in creating art than the end product.
+As we begin to feel more comfortable creating, even if we aren’t perfect, we allow ourselves the gift of being imperfect.
+This allows us to grow in other ways.
 Life mimics art, and the more we can do without having the be perfect, the more we can grow off the page.

 Additionally, human beings have been creating art since the beginning of time.
 Our caves were painted to reflect our lives and communicate messages to others.
 Current research also reveals that creating art may have served an evolutionary purpose by helping us navigate problems that might arise in the future.
 The brain is constantly problem-solving and making predictions about what we need to do next.
 It’s always looking at what to do in order to survive and thrive.
 When you make art, you’re making a series of decisions — what kind of drawing utensil to use, what color, how to convey a message onto the paper.
 And after you are interpreting the images and figuring out what it means.
 This process helps boost our ability to think, reigniting these pathways in our brain to problem solve and finding new ways to do things.